-Our job, therefore, is to help you create a resumé in such a way that it adequately communicates your job history, skills, and accomplishments.
-And we want to help you do that as quickly and as easily as possible so that you can go focus on more important aspects of applying for a job (i.e. the cover letter).
+My job, therefore, is to help you create a resumé in such a way that it adequately communicates your job history, skills, and accomplishments.
+And I want to help you do that as quickly and as easily as possible so that you can go focus on more important aspects of applying for a job (i.e. the cover letter).

-The Apply Yourself Ebook goes into more detail on how to craft a solid resumé, but we want to share with you the key elements that you should consider when writing your next resumé.
+In my book, Apply Yourself, I go into more detail on how to craft a solid resumé, but I’m going to share with you the key elements that you should consider when writing your next resumé.

-5. Use bullet points to separate out job skills, achievements, and accomplishments.
-Include only 3 to 4 bullets per job experience.
+Use bullet points to separate out job skills, achievements, and accomplishments.
+Include only 3-4 bullets per job experience.

 and the most important tip…